alexwernick/arc-2024/README.md

 - This implementation of FOIL does not use Prolog.
 This was simply done to avoid the difficulty of trying to install Prolog on Kaggle.
 As the ARC competition required the Notebook to have no access to the internet, setting this up was not easy.
 Although, I am sure with more time would have been possible with the use of a Dataset containing the relevant files.
 All the necessary key elements of First Order Logic needed for FOIL were written purely in Python.
 Please see [arc_2024/inductive_logic_programming/first_order_logic.py](arc_2024/inductive_logic_programming/first_order_logic.py) for the definitions of `ArgType`, `Variable`, `Predicate`, `RuleBasedPredicate`, `Literal` and `Clause`
 - This implementation does not support recursion
 - This implementation does support negated literals however the implementation is sub optimal in terms of speed.
 Improvements could be made here
-- This implementation does allow for a `Beam Search`, helping FOIL avoid missing globally optimal solutions due to the greedy search nature of FOIL.
+- This implementation does allow for a `Beam Search`, helping FOIL avoid missing globally optimal solutions due to the greedy search nature of FOIL

 ### GridSizeSolver and Solver
 Both the `GridSizeSolver` found [arc_2024/grid_size_solver.py](arc_2024/grid_size_solver.py) and `Solver` found [arc_2024/solver.py](arc_2024/solver.py) prepare the relevant data / objects to pass to `FOIL`.
 I will talk through `Solver` from now on as it is just a more complex version of `GridSizeSolver`. `GridSizeSolver` simply solves the output grid size where `Solver` aims to solve the actual position of colours found within that output grid.

 - Looking at the `solve` function we can see how we prepare the data for FOIL
   - `_create_args_types` generates our `ArgType`s that we will used in our `Predicate`s. `ArgType`s can take a list of possible values or a `func` that will be evaluated using the example data.
 The `func` allows us to have specific sets of values for a particular example.
 For example our `i_arg` will only have i values from 0 to the respective grid height when extending the examples in FOIL.
   - `_create_variables` uses the `ArgType`s to create our initial `Variable`s which will be added to our target literal.
 We start with four variables `V1`, `V2`, `V3` and `V4` which are example number, colour, i, j in the output grids respectively.
 Further variables are added while we extend our examples when new predicates are added to the `Clause` during the running of FOIL
   - `_create_target_literal` creates `output(V1, V2, V3, V4).` as our target `Literal`
   - `_create_predicates` creates our `Predicate`s.
 This is a long function but simply sets up the `Predicate`s used in `FOIL`.
 The full list of `Predicate`s used can most easily be seen in the named tuple at the top of the file called `Predicates`.
 If a `Predicate` is a standard predicate then we populate the background knowledge related to this predicate in a subsequent function.
 If it's a `RuleBasedPredicate` then no background knowledge is generated but an evaluation function is defined.
-This function is simply invoked using the example data when assessing the predicate during the FOIL run.
+This function is simply invoked using the example data when assessing the predicate during the FOIL run
   - `_create_examples` creates the positive and negative examples to be passed to FOIL
   - `_create_background_knowledge` creates the background knowledge for all the standard `Predicate`s mentioned above
-  - Finally FOIL is run with the above data.
+  - Finally FOIL is run with the above data

 ## Examples